Steinbrenner High School

-George M. Steinbrenner High School is a public high school in Lutz, Florida.
+George M. Steinbrenner High School is a public high school in Lutz, Florida, United States.
 It is located adjacent to McKitrick Elementary and Martinez Middle School.
 The school was named in honor of late New York Yankees owner George Steinbrenner, a Tampa resident.
 Steinbrenner opened August 25, 2009, with about 1600 students.

 Extracurriculars

-Steinbrenner High School offers many extracurricular opportunities.
-A few of the extracurricular opportunities are orchestra, band, jazz band, and choir.
+Steinbrenner High School offers many extracurricular opportunities, including orchestra, band, jazz band, and choir.